Satisfactory Academic Progress

 Satisfactory Academic Progress (SAP) ensures that students are able to complete their academic program in a timely manner while achieving minimum academic standards.

 Federal regulations (CFR 668.32(f) and 668.34) mandate that all students be required to maintain SAP while pursuing a degree in order to receive financial assistance through the Title IV Federal Financial Aid Program.
-This program includes but is not limited to the PELL Grant, Stafford Loan, Perkins Loan, Parent PLUS Loan, Federal Work Study, Supplemental Educational Opportunity Grant, TEACH Grant and need-based state aid such as the Tennessee Student Assistance Award.
+This program includes but is not limited to the PELL Grant, Stafford Loan, Perkins Loan, Parent PLUS Loan, Federal Work Study, Supplemental Educational Opportunity Grant, TEACH Grant and need based state aid such as the Tennessee Student Assistance Award.
 Students must meet standards as outlined in the SAP policy.
 These standards are for financial aid purposes only and neither replace nor override academic policies outlined by Maryville College.
 Federal regulations state that Satisfactory Academic Progress standards must include a review at all periods of enrollment, regardless of whether or not aid was received.
 Students will be evaluated using the standards described below.
 Failure to meet any of these minimum standards will result in loss of Title IV, HEA program (federal financial aid) eligibility.

 Components of Satisfactory Academic Progress

 Note: Grades of F, I, U, W, WP, WF are considered attempted but not meeting progress standards for the purposes of financial aid and are counted for SAP.
 Students must meet the following credit hour/cumulative grade point average CGPA.

 |Credit Hours Attempted||Academic & Financial Aid Suspension|

-Students must be on target to complete the academic program within the set time frame.
+Students must be on target to complete their academic program within the set time frame.
 To determine if a student is meeting this standard, total cumulative earned hours are compared to total cumulative attempted hours.
 This is calculated by dividing the total cumulative earned hours by the total cumulative attempted hours.
 The result must be greater than 66.66% to stay on Pace towards a degree.
 In other words a student must complete and pass two-thirds of all their total cumulative hours attempted.

 |Cumulative Earned Hours||Cumulative Attempted Hours||SAP Calculation||SAP Evaluation|